The Complete Vegan Food Guide to South Korea (2026)

 Hours: Daily 9am–11pm

-South Korea’s second city has a growing vegan scene—especially around Seomyeon.
+South Korea’s second city has a growing vegan scene — especially around Seomyeon.

 Busan, South Korea’s second-largest city, offers a vibrant culinary scene with a decent selection of vegan options.
-From budget-friendly Korean fare to upscale temple food with ocean views, Busan’s vegan restaurants showcase the city’s culinary diversity.
+From budget-friendly Korean fare to upscale temple food with ocean views, Busan’s vegan restaurants showcase the city’s diversity.

 1. Dajeon